 I’m not sure when time of death occurred.
 On YouTube, I briefly watched “Haunted Evidence’s” segment on it.
 I couldn’t tolerate watching the whole thing because it’s too ridiculous.
 Anyway, the show said time of death occurred around 12:30 a.m.
 So that gave the killer less than an hour to commit the crime.
 The girls were at the gas station at 11:30.
 I do not know the exact time they left, but I’m not sure I believe this time of death to be accurate.
 There just wouldn’t be enough time to commit this crime.

 Barrentine told too many stories about his knowledge and involvement in the murders for him to be taken seriously as a suspect.
 If he had been at the gas station at the same time the girls were there then Merritt and her daughter would have seen him.
 Additionally, the black truck would have been seen on surveillance video.
 So, why did they arrest him when he kept changing his story?
 Luckily, his DNA did not match.

 I do think it’s possible that Barrentine witnessed something that night because he was visibly upset when he finally returned home at 1:00 a.m.
 It does make me wonder if there in fact is a black truck involved though.
 If he’s telling the truth about the Dothan tags, then we may have a killer who actually knew the girls and was not a cop.
 We can’t rule out that theory out either, of course.
 I wonder if police interviewed the girls’ male friends and any current or ex-boyfriends they may have had.
 Did they test DNA from them?

 The White Truck

-The police said there was a white truck seen on surveillance video at the same time the girls were at the gas station.
+The police said a white truck was seen on surveillance video while the girls were at the gas station.
 Why didn’t Marilyn Merritt mention this white truck?
 I imagine if it was there, she would have seen it.
 No mention of her seeing a white truck.